aws-samples/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

 - After conversion, we recommend running the updated config file back prettier to simplify file comparisons
 - While the conversion script often does much of the heavy lifting, we still require customers to manually verify the changes and make manual adjustments as appropriate:
   - If you use a relatively standard config file you MAY not need to make any changes manually
+  - Ensure the value of `account-name` for the Organization Management account matches the actual account name of the Organization management account (the account key is generally either `management` or `master`).

   - we recommend you change your `rdgw-instance-type` and `rsyslog-instance-type` from t2._ to t3._ (they will auto-replace on the next instance refresh) (Optional)
   - while DDB has been populated with your EXISTING utilized CIDR ranges, if you want to dynamically assign CIDR ranges for any new VPC's, you need to add a new `cidr-pools` section to your config file.
 This new section of the config file should not be added during an upgrade (TODO-confirm).
     - this would have created a new third DDB table named `ASEA-cidr-pool` which stores CIDR ranges to select from for new CIDR assignments.
 This table works together with the other two DDB tables to track, assign and maintain non-overlapping CIDR ranges based on a pool name and region.